lkcsi/swag-labs/README.md

 - **WaitTime** is the threshold in seconds, within web elements should be presented

 ## Pytest config file
-- Contains common cli options to fine tune pytest behavior
+Contains common cli options to fine tune pytest behavior

 ## Environment file
-- .env
-- Store login password here. **PASSWORD**=password, password value can be found here: https://www.saucedemo.com
+**.env** file stores login password. **PASSWORD**=password, password value can be found here: https://www.saucedemo.com

+## Report
+Reports can be found in ./reports folder, the provided screenshots are relative to this path, so relocating reports will screw up screenshot

+## Todo
+- [ ] reports should be self-contained
+- [ ] cleanup screenshot folder
+- [ ] try selenium page factory